A low-cost plasma source aimed for medical applications using Ar as the working gas: Introduction

-A previously reported low-cost plasma source device from our research group is already capable of operating with $\rm{Ar}$ as the working gas \cite{do_nascimento_low_2024}.
-When configured for $\rm{Ar}$, safety parameters like gas temperature and ultraviolet (UV) radiation emission fell within established limits for medical applications.
-The production of ozone ($\rm{O_3}$) and nitrogen oxides ($\rm{NO_x}$) only slightly exceeded those limits.
-However, the leakage current values significantly surpassed 100 {\textmu}A, which is the value established as safe for applications in human tissues.
-In this work, a simple modification of the above mentioned device is proposed in order to employ an argon gas flow enriched with RONS formed within the plasma jet for biomedical applications instead of direct application of the plasma jet.
-In this way, since there is no direct contact between the plasma and the target the $i_{dis}$ values were shown to be negligible.
+{One of the most significant cost factors in plasma source development is the power supply.
+In our study, we employed a power supply adapted from a commercial aesthetic device, which significantly reduces the overall expenses.
+These devices are widely available on the consumer market and can be identified by searching online for ``high-frequency skincare''.
+The power supply used in this study was obtained from a device manufactured by Ibramed Ltda} \cite{noauthor_ibramed_nodate}{.
+Examples of similar devices from other manufacturers include the NuDerma from Pure Daily Care, USA }\cite{noauthor_nuderma_nodate}{ and the Darsonval from BactoSfera\textregistered, Ukraine} \cite{noauthor_darsonval_nodate}{.
+In a previous work from our research group, preliminary results of the development of a low-cost plasma source have been reported}\cite{do_nascimento_low_2024}{.
+Such a plasma source }is already capable of operating with $\rm{Ar}$ as the working gas.
+When configured for $\rm{Ar}$, safety parameters like gas temperature and UV radiation fell within established limits for medical applications.
+The production of ozone ($\rm{O_3}$) and nitrogen oxides ($\rm{NO_x}$) only slightly exceeded the safety limits {of 0.055 ppm for $\rm{O_3}$ and 0.019 ppm for $\rm{NO_2}$} \cite{noauthor_directive_2002, noauthor_directive_2008}.
+However, the leakage current values significantly surpassed 100 {\textmu}A, which is the threshold value established as safe for applications in human tissues \cite{noauthor_iec_2015}.
+In this work, we propose a simple modification of the above-mentioned device configuration, which aims to avoid direct contact between the target and the plasma jet, thus ensuring that only the RONS generated by the Ar plasma are used for biomedical applications.
+In this way, since there is no direct contact between the plasma and the target, the value {of the electrical current reaching the target} is expected to be negligible.